lucaskja/ic-usp-ep/README.md

 ### Training

-To train the models with K-Fold cross-validation:
+To train the models with Holdout validation (80% training, 20% validation):

 #### Basic Training Commands